Tuition and Financial Aid

 Students who expect to use veterans educational benefits should register and then and then contact Veterans Services, CB# 2100, 3100 SASB North (962-8292) or online via the University Registrar’s Veteran Affairs webpage.

 Tuition and fees depend on student classification and the number of credit hours of enrollment.
-To determine the precise cost, consult the tuition and fee schedule online at cashier.unc.edu and pay special attention to Notes 1-5 below.
+To determine the precise cost, consult the tuition and fee schedule online at cashier.unc.edu.

 North Carolina law states that if you have an unpaid account for the spring semester or previous semesters you cannot enroll for any summer session until the account has been paid in full.
 The University will not under any circumstances make adjustments to or waive payment of tuition and fees in violation of this or other legal statutes.

-Billing for Maymester/Summer I will be either April 12 or May 3, 2019, depending upon when you register for Maymester/Summer I, and the due date will be May 10, 2019.
-Students who need to register after May 3 will have to pre-pay tuition and fees in order to register for courses in Maymester/Summer I.
+Billing for Maymester/Summer I on April 12, 2024.
+Tuition and fees are due May 14, 2024.
+Students who need to register after April 12th will need to pre-pay tuition and fees in order to register for courses in Maymester/Summer I.

-Billing for Summer II will be either May 18 or May 31, 2019, depending upon when you register, and the due date will be June 11, 2019.
-Students who need to register after May 31 will have to pre-pay tuition and fees in order to register for courses in Summer II.
+Billing for Summer II on May 31, 2024.
+Tuition and fees are due June 21, 2024.
+Students who need to register after May 31st will need to pre-pay tuition and fees in order to register for courses in Summer II.

 To hold your early registration, please make your payment or deferment request by the due date.
 To defer payment based on pending financial aid, please complete a deferment request in the ConnectCarolina Student Center by the due date.
 Otherwise your registration may be CANCELLED, and you will need to pre-pay and register again.
 Payment plans are not available during summer terms.

-Students registering for Summer I after May 3, 2019, are required to pre-pay.
-Students registering after May 31, 2019, for Summer II are required to pre-pay.
-Students registering after June 5, 2018, for Summer II are required to pre-pay.
+Students registering for Summer I after April 12, 2024, are required to pre-pay.
+Students registering after May 31, 2024, for Summer II are required to pre-pay.
 If you need assistance figuring out how much to pre-pay, please contact the Cashier’s Office at firstname.lastname@example.org or 919-962-1368.
 To be cleared for registration, submit IN ADVANCE your payment and/or documentation from the Office of Scholarships and Student Aid showing eligibility for financial aid.

 Drops & Withdrawals